fahmidrwork-dev/Construct-Gamelab-Project/Tugas 1/README.md

 ## 🎯 Purpose of This Project

-This project was assigned to introduce the **basic components of a playable game**:
+This project was assigned to introduce the **basic components of a Mouse Movement**:

 ✔ Level/scene setup
 ✔ Character object placement